itaher1995/district-research/README.md

 ### PVI

 PVI is the partisan voter index from the Cook Political Report.
-Please click **Get the data** [here](https://cookpolitical.com/pvi-map-and-district-list).
+Please click **Get the data** [here](https://cookpolitical.com/pvi-map-and-district-list) to get 2017 data.
 Rename to pvi.csv and move to `data` folder.
+For 2021 data, please contact Ibrahim Taher for the dataset.

 ## Goals